uwescience/graphical-intro-to-git/content/solo/_index.md

 # Introduction

-TODO
+In this tutorial, we'll learn how to use Git to keep track of changes to text files over time.
+The steps presented here represent just _one_ way to use Git -- a **solo** workflow, in which the files live on your personal computer and are never intended to be shared with or edited by other people.

 # Setting up a lil journal

-Make a new folder on desktop called 'my-journal'
-Open it and make a new text file in it called 'readme.txt' Open that in notepad/textedit
+Make a new folder on desktop called `my-journal`, and inside it make a new text file called `readme.txt`.
+You're going to want to use a **plain-text editor** for this task, which differs based on your operating system:

+- Windows/WSL: Use *Notepad*, which you can open from the Start menu
+- MacOS: Use TextEdit in plain text mode, which you can open by hitting `Command + Space` and typing `TextEdit` (one word).
+Once you've opened TextEdit, hit `Command + Shift + T` to switch to plain text mode.

 Type out some info about yourself, like this: